-- 117. Where the office of Chief and all offices of Councillor are filled by acclamation: - a. the Electoral Officer shall post in at least one conspicuous place on each reserve, and mail to every Elector who does not reside on the reserve, a notice that sets out the names of the persons who have been acclaimed and states that an election will not be held; and - b. sections 118 through 175 shall not apply.
+- 127. Where the office of chief and all offices of councillor are filled by acclamation: - a. the electoral officer shall post in at least one conspicuous place on the reserve, and mail to every elector who does not reside on the reserve, a notice that sets out the names of the persons who have been acclaimed and states that an election will not be held; and - sections 128 through 185 shall not apply.